tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 In the case where a Participant in SAFIRE is also a signatory of the REN Master Service Agreement (most universities, for instance), the prevailing version is the one most recently concluded between TENET and the Participant (we can supply a copy of this if necessary).

 In cases where the Participant is not also a signatory, the prevailing version is the one distributed to our SLA Reference Group from time to time.

-However, if necessary to allay concerns about this, we can annexure the relevant sections from the REN Master Service Agreement to the Participation Agreement at the time of signature.
+It is our intent to replace references to the REN Master Service Agreement with references to standalone General Terms and Conditions of Service published on TENET's website.
+Those terms & conditions would be substantively similar to the existing REN Master Service Agreement and effectively a standalone version of the same.
+That would make things simpler in the case where a Participatant in SAFIRE is not also a signatory of our MSA.
+However, in the mean time and if necessary to allay concerns about this, we can annexure the relevant sections from the REN Master Service Agreement to the Participation Agreement at the time of signature.

 # Variations